-A replacement cost of £70,000 per green should be adopted for standard recreational club greens.
-This cost has been adjusted for location, contract size and fees and no further allowance for age and obsolescence is deemed merited.
+- 3.2.1 An adjusted replacement cost of £100,000 per green should be adopted for standard recreational club greens.
+This cost has been adjusted for location, contract size and fees and no further allowance for age and obsolescence is deemed merited. - 3.2.2 Floodlighting is not normally used for the playing of bowls in Scotland.
+Where floodlighting exists, an addition should be made to the valuation in accordance with the recommendations contained in the Appendix to the SAA Miscellaneous Committee Practice Note 9 (Valuation of Sports Grounds).